-We encourage you to keep your cat inside overnight.
+We also encourage you to keep your cat inside overnight, from dusk to dawn.
 Cats do the bulk of their roaming and hunting at night.
 Keeping your cat inside overnight keeps them safe from the road and protects our native wildlife.
+You may like to consider an anti-predation collar (also known as clown collars or birdsafe collars).
+They are easy and fun to make: https://kidspot.co.nz/activities/make-cat-collar-save-birds/